Spare (memoir): Veracity of claims

-In a piece for The Telegraph, Camilla Tominey called out Harry for his claims in the memoir that the original story in the newspaper about Meghan and Catherine's argument before their wedding claimed "Meghan had reduced Kate to tears about the bridesmaids' dresses", adding that the article was a balanced 1,200-word feature that read: "The Telegraph has spoken to two separate sources who claim Kate was left in tears following a bridesmaids dress fitting for Princess Charlotte."
-She added that it was The Sun who ran with the headline "Meghan Made Kate Cry" with a piece written by Jack Royston, now Newsweeks chief royal correspondent known for his favourable columns on the Sussexes.
+In a piece for The Telegraph, Camilla Tominey stated that the original story in the newspaper about Meghan and Catherine's argument before their wedding was a balanced 1,200-word feature that read: "The Telegraph has spoken to two separate sources who claim Kate was left in tears following a bridesmaids dress fitting for Princess Charlotte."
+She added that it was The Sun who ran with the headline "Meghan Made Kate Cry" with a piece written by Jack Royston, who later joined Newsweek as chief royal correspondent and became known for his favourable columns on the Sussexes.
 Tominey added that in contrast to Harry implying that it was only Catherine who complained about the dress, members of the staff at the time were informed that Meghan had personally aired grievances about the ill-fitting dresses and other mothers were angry too.
 She also adds that Catherine went to personally meet with Meghan about the matter, and it was Meghan who informed Catherine's staff that she had "left in tears" in a bid to help smooth things over.
 In the book, Harry claims that "rumours and lies" originating from staff who were choosing between "Team Cambridge and Team Sussex" poisoned the atmosphere.
 He also claims that in such circumstances the employees could not even tolerate "constructive criticism" and went on to accuse William's staff of "backstabbing" and "setting our two groups of staff against each other", whereas Meghan "spread kindness" with baskets of food and flowers and "hosted tea parties and ice-cream socials".
 Tominey pointed out that when an ice cream van was brought to Kensington Palace, Meghan allegedly gave strict instructions that it should only offer service to the Sussexes' crew and not the Cambridges, their staff or their children.
 A former employee claimed that Meghan's generosity made her unpleasant behaviour even harder to manage: "One minute she'd be buying you flowers, the next she'd be blanking you."
 Jason Knauf, the communications secretary for the Cambridges and Sussexes, had formally complained about Meghan's behaviour, stating that she "was able to bully two PAs out of the household in the past year...
 The Duchess seems intent on always having someone in her sights.
 She is bullying X and seeking to undermine her confidence."
 He also described the couple's tour of Australia, New Zealand, Fiji, and Tonga as "very challenging" and "made worse by the behaviour of the Duchess", though Meghan vehemently denied bullying anyone.